Brauckhoff/biopixR/joss/paper.md

 ## Graphical User Interface:

-The `biopixR` package has a broader applicability beyond microbead detection.
+The `biopixR` package has broader applicability beyond microbead detection.
 The `biopixR` package is adaptable and can be utilized in any research field where the identification of distinct objects in images can be achieved through the use of a Canny edge detector or thresholding.
 This encompasses research areas such as